Comet Pro (GL-RM10) Quick Setup¶

 After login, the page will display as follows.
 Click Add Device.

-There are three ways to bind your device: Auto Discover, S/N Code, and Dynamic Binding Code.
+You can bind your device in three ways: Auto Discover, S/N Code, and Dynamic Binding Code.

 Auto Discover

-This needs to be done within the local network.
-Please ensure that your KVM and the controlling device are on the same LAN.
+This needs to be done on the local network.
+Ensure your controlling device is on the same LAN as Comet Pro.

 Click Auto Discover.
 It will start searching automatically.